Taking care of your sourdough starter is part of Sourdough Starter 101 course.

 I know, it seems so wasteful to throw it away!
 But do it, or you’ll have to spend even more flour in feedings.

-The good news is after your starter is established, there are lots of recipes that can be made using what you would discard, like pizza crusts, waffles and even tortillas.
+The good news is after your starter is established, there are lots of recipes that can be made using what you would discard, like pizza sourdough pie crust, waffles and even tortillas with sourdough discard.

 Storing in your fridge